ynqa/sig/README.md

 }
 ```

-Creat a shell with it:
+Create a shell with it:
 ```nix
 nix shell gituhb:ynqa/sig
 ```